Updated: Apr 20

 Pitch #3 : Mags, a Jewish girl with cerebral palsy, must get out of Occupied France to escape the Nazis.
 Even if successful, however, her disability could attract the wrong kind of attention.
 ANNE FRANK meets SEBASTIAN FAULKS. #PitMad #HF #DIS #NA #A

 Pitch #2 got the most traction, with 18 retweets and 3 likes, while Pitch #3 got 3 retweets and 1 like.
 But two of the 3 likes on Pitch #2 were spurious (only agents or editors are supposed to "like" the tweets, but sometimes people who are unaware of the rules or who have forgotten, "like" them as well - these are what I call spurious likes).
 In the end, one agent responded to each of the last two pitches.
-One of the changes I made is to notice that this idea of the story being "like" someone else's writing helped raise its profile.
+One of the changes I made was to notice that this idea of the story being "like" someone else's writing helped raise its profile.
 I think the combination of Anne Frank and Sebastian Faulks as references also makes for a interesting mix.
 I actually had this comparison in my draft query letter, but as soon as the pitches started going up I realized lots of people were doing that inside their pitches!
 I also struggled for a long time during the 24 hours leading up to the event with the description of what happens after she gets out of Occupied France.
 I wanted this to be tentative, not a given, and for a long time I talked about how the Vichy regime was hard on children with disability (nothing but the truth!), but talk of the regime makes this feel very abstract.
 So I finally came up with this idea of "attracting the wrong kind of attention".
 I still wasn't sure this was going to work, but it seemed to have been effective.

 One of the blog postings I read about the PitMad exercise was by someone who had participated for several years as a writer and then had to adapt to doing it as an editor (Sandra Ruttan, see http://www.bronzevillebee.com/2019/06/increasing-your-odds-of-pitmad-success/.)
 This helped me to put myself into the editor's shoes, and to see the pitch within a different light.
 So, for example, I agonized over what combination of age hashtags to put up, between #A for adults, #YA for Young Adults and #NA for New Adults.
 When I started thinking about this from the editor's perspective, it became clear to me that the best strategy was to put all three up, since the editors are using the hashtags to sort the tweets and bring up pitches that interest them.
 Worrying whether putting up multiple age hashtags would be confusing was the smaller issue - yeah, maybe, but who has the time to worry about such things?